The following are the questions most often ask by clients about California spousal support.

 Q: Does my spouse’s infidelities affect spousal support?

-California is considered a no-fault state which means that the courts will not consider your spouse’s affair when determining spousal support payments.
+California is considered a no-fault state which means that the courts will not consider your spouse’s affair when determining whether or not one spouse should be paying spousal support.
 However, if your spouse is cohabitating, the court must presume she has a decreased need for spousal support.

 Q: Should I avoid going to court because of the high cost involved?

-You should always try to negotiate before taking action to litigate spousal support.
-However, beware that should you negotiate you will need to make sure any agreement addresses all aspects of spousal support.
+You should always try to negotiate before taking action to litigate the possibility that you may be paying spousal support.
+However, beware that should you negotiate you will need to make sure any agreement addresses all aspects of paying spousal support.

 Q: What is the California 10-year rule?

 Marriages of 10 years or more are considered marriages of long duration in California.
-As such the court is not allowed to set a definite termination date for spousal support at the time of the trial.
+As such the court is not allowed to set a definite termination date for spousal support at the time of the trial unless the reason for the decision has been substantiated.
 While the court cannot terminate spousal support by a certain date, they can set a date for termination.
-In marriages that are over 10 years spousal support is presumed to be no longer in duration than half the length of the marriage.
+In marriages that are under 10 years, spousal support is presumed to be no longer in duration than half the length of the marriage unless the court finds reasons to extend paying spousal support.

-Q: Can I stop paying support when I retire?
+Q: Can I stop paying spousal support when I retire?

-In California, you are entitled to retire at age 65 and cannot be required to work to support your spouse beyond that age.
+In California, you are entitled to retire at age 65 and cannot be required to work and continue paying spousal support to support your spouse beyond that age.
 You may be able to terminate spousal support should you be forced into early retirement.

-Q: How does my raise affect spousal support payments?
+Q: How does my raise affect me paying spousal support?

 A California court cannot consider your increased post-separation earnings as a basis for awarding support beyond that which is justified by the marital standard of living.

-Q: Can I get spousal support payments reduced if my income is reduced?
+Q: Is my obligation for paying spousal support reduces if my income is reduced?

-Q: Can I get spousal support payments reduced if I am an independent contractor or self-employed?
+Q: Can I get my spousal support payments reduced if I am an independent contractor or self-employed?

 Should your business be affected and you earnings are reduced, you should be able to have your spousal support obligations reduced.